What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 - TikTok content pipeline: scripts, images, posting schedule

-None of this is fully autonomous for me yet - I still review and approve before anything goes public.
+None of this is guided yet.
+I still review and approve before anything goes public.
 But the research, drafting, and scheduling is off my plate.
 That's probably 8-10 hours a week of work I'm not doing manually.

 ---